AinaRB/2021_RocaBarceloA_TrendsTempMort__Rcode/README.md

 Download as a ZIP file using the green button Clone or download above.

+### The study area: São Paulo (Brazil)

 ### The data
-Mortality counts should be saved in the same folder as the code.
+**Mortality data:** Mortality counts should be saved in the same folder as the code.
 We do not provide this data, yet it can be downloaded from the [Public Health System database (Sistema Único de Saúde, SUS)](https://datasus.saude.gov.br/mortalidade-desde-1996-pela-cid-10), run by the Ministry of Health of Brazil.
-Alternatively, if you would like a file containing simulated numbers that allow you to test the code, please contact a.roca-barcelo@imperial.ac.uk .

 A template with the structure and format of the mortality dataset needed to run the model is provided in "DataFormat.csv".
 Additionally, a synthetic dataset based on a modified version of the NMMAPS publicaly availble chicago data is provided in "SimulatedDF.csv".
 The code to create the synthetic data is provided in "00_SyntheticDataset.R".

 ##ATTENTION! ##
 This is NOT a real dataset and so, results should NOT be interpreted as being real.
 The purpose of this sythetic dataset is purely for illustrative of the code functions.

+**Meterological data**: Temperature and relative humidity data were obtained from the Institute of Astronomy Geophysics and Atmospheric Sciences and University of São Paulo (IAG-USP) meteorological station (coordinates: 23,6512°S, 46,6224°W; elevation: 799.2 m).
+Data was obtained hourly and averaged to obtain a daily mean.
+The data is open access and can be downloaded from the IAG-USP platform at http://www.estacao.iag.usp.br/.

 ### The model